kunwoo-park1209/kunwoo-park1209.github.io/_posts/2023-01-04-database-storage.md

 toc_sticky: true

 date: 2023-01-04
-last_modified_at: 2023-01-04
+last_modified_at: 2023-02-04
 ---

 ## Storage

-We will focus on a "disk-oriented" DBMS architecture that assumes that the primary storage location of the database is on non-volatile disk(s).
+The concept of storage in a "disk-oriented" DBMS architecture assumes that the primary storage location of the database is on non-volatile disk(s).

 ![storage_hierarchy](https://user-images.githubusercontent.com/73024925/210355314-b582ae4d-3f50-45a5-af96-373b65c78737.png)

-At the top of the storage hierarchy, we have the devices closest to the CPU.
-They are the fastest storage but are also the smallest and most expensive.
-The further you get away from the CPU, the larger but slower the storage devices get.
-These devices also get cheaper per GB.
+The storage hierarchy is organized based on the proximity to the CPU, with the fastest but smallest and most expensive devices at the top, and larger but slower and cheaper devices further down.

-**Volatile Devices:**
-- Volatile means that if you pull the power from the machine, then the data is lost.
-- Volatile storage supports fast random access with byte-addressable locations, which means that the program can jump to any byte address and get the data there.
+**Volatile storage** is referred to as "memory" and is fast with random access (i.e., the program can jump to any byte address and get the data there), but the data is lost when the machine loses power.
-- For our purposes, we will always refer to this storage class as "memory."

-**Non-Volatile Devices:**
-- Non-volatile means that the storage device does not require continuous power to retain the bits it is storing.
-- It is also block-addressable (or page-addressable), which means that the program has to load the 4KB page that holds a value the program wants into memory to read the value at a particular offset.
-- Non-volatile storage is traditionally better at sequential access (reading multiple contiguous chunks of data simultaneously).
+**Non-volatile storage**, referred to as "disk", retains data even without power and is better at sequential access (i.e., read multiple contiguous chunks of data simultaneously), but is slower for random access.
-- We will refer to this as "disk."
-We will not distinguish between solid-state storage (SSD) and spinning hard drives (HDD).

-A relatively new storage device class called **persistent memory** is becoming more popular.
-These devices are designed to be the best of both worlds, fast as DRAM with the persistence of disk.
-We will not cover these devices, which are currently not in widespread production use.
+**Persistent memory** is a newer storage device class that combines the speed of DRAM with the persistence of disk, but is not currently in widespread production use.
 The most famous example is Optane; unfortunately, Intel is winding down its production as of summer 2022.
-Note that you may see older references to persistent memory as "non-volatile memory."

-You may see references to NVMe SSDs, where NVMe stands for non-volatile memory express.
-These NVMe SSDs are not the same hardware as persistent memory modules.
-Instead, they are typical NAND flash drives that connect over an improved hardware interface.
-This enhanced hardware interface allows for much faster transfers, which leverages improvements in NAND flash performance.

-Since our DBMS architecture assumes that the database is stored on disk, the DBMS's components manage the movement of data between non-volatile disk and volatile memory since the system cannot operate on the data directly on disk.
+The DBMS architecture assumes that the database is stored on disk, and components manage the movement of data between disk and memory.
+The focus is on hiding the disk latency since it is much slower than memory access.
+The DBMS tries to maximize sequential access to reduce the number of writes to random pages and store data in contiguous blocks.

-We will focus on hiding the latency of the disk rather than optimizations with registers and caches since getting data from the disk is so slow.
-For example, if reading data from the L1 cache reference took one second, reading from an SSD would take 4.4 hours, and reading from an HDD would take 3.3 weeks.

 ![latency](https://user-images.githubusercontent.com/73024925/210357123-25eb15af-93d3-485b-95a3-ad7b1f8efc12.png)

-Random access on disk is usually much slower than sequential access, so the DBMS will want to maximize sequential access.
-For example,  algorithms in the DBMS try to reduce the number of writes to random pages so that the data is stored in contiguous blocks.
-Also, DBMS allocates multiple pages simultaneously, called an extent.

 ## Disk-Oriented DBMS Overview

-The database is all on disk, and the data in database files are organized into pages, with the first page being the directory page.
-The DBMS needs to bring the data into memory to operate the data.
-It does this by having a **buffer pool** that manages the data movement back and forth between disk and memory.
-The DBMS also has an execution engine that will execute queries.
-The execution engine will ask the buffer pool for a specific page, and the buffer pool will bring that page into memory, giving the execution engine a pointer to that page in memory.
-The buffer pool manager will ensure the page is there while the execution engine operates on that part of the memory.
+A disk-oriented DBMS is a type of DBMS architecture in which the primary storage location of the database is on non-volatile disk(s).
+The database files are organized into pages, with the first page being the directory page.
+In order to operate on the data, the DBMS needs to bring it into volatile memory, which is done through a **buffer pool**.

+The buffer pool manages the data movement between disk and memory and provides the execution engine with a pointer to the memory location of a specific page when requested.
+The execution engine is responsible for executing database queries and operates on the data in memory.
+The buffer pool manager ensures that the necessary pages remain in memory while the execution engine operates on them.

 ![disk_oriented_dbms](https://user-images.githubusercontent.com/73024925/210359484-112d2b3e-e0af-4ce0-9ecf-ca9c304ac752.png)

 ## DBMS vs. OS

+The main difference between a DBMS and an operating system (OS) is that while an OS is responsible for managing the underlying hardware and providing basic system services, a DBMS is focused on managing the data stored in databases and providing the functionality needed to interact with that data.

-A high-level design goal of the DBMS is to support databases that exceed the amount of memory available.
-Since reading/writing to disk is expensive, DBMS must carefully manage disk I/O. We do not want large stalls fetching something from the disk to slow down everything else.
-We want the DBMS to be able to process other queries while it is waiting to get the data from the disk.
+One high-level design goal of a DBMS is to support databases that are larger than the available memory.
+As reading/writing to disk is slow, a DBMS must manage disk I/O carefully.
 This high-level design goal is like virtual memory, an ample address space for the OS to bring in pages from disk.

-One way to achieve this virtual memory is by using memory mapping (**mmap**) to map the contents of a file in a process's address space, which makes the OS responsible for moving pages of the file in and out between disk and memory.
-However, there are several problems with this approach.
+Using the OS's memory mapping (**mmap**) to map the contents of a database file into a process's address space is one approach to achieve virtual memory, but it has several limitations.

 1. **Transaction Safety**
-    OS can flush dirty pages at any time.
-Therefore, if there are multiple writers, we never want to use **mmap** in our DBMS
+    The OS can flush dirty pages at any time Therefore, if there are multiple writers, we never want to use **mmap** in our DBMS

 2. **I/O Stalls**
-    OS will block the thread if **mmap** hits a page fault.
+    OS can block the thread if **mmap** hits a page fault.
 The thread will wait until rescheduled and the data it wants is available.

 3. **Error Handling**
     It is challenging to validate pages because DBMS does not know which pages are in memory.
 Also, any access can cause signals that the DBMS must handle.